jbittel/django-mama-cas/docs/forms.rst

    following fields:

    ``username``
       The username of the client requesting authentication.
-The provided string is automatically converted to lowercase for consistency.
 This field is required.

    ``password``
       The password of the client requesting authentication.
 This field is